 The most recognized form of oral surgery is tooth extraction.
 Reasons for tooth extraction can range from:

-- Impacted or partially erupted wisdom teeth
+- Impacted or partially erupted wisdom teeth.

-- Teeth beyond repair either from tooth decay, root fracture, or trauma
+- Teeth beyond repair either from tooth decay, root fracture, or trauma.

-- Primary teeth that have failed to fall out, preventing the eruption of permanent teeth
+- Primary teeth have failed to fall out.

-Corrective Jaw Surgery
+Corrective Jaw Oral Surgery

-- Major or minor trauma
+- Major or minor trauma.

-- Malocclusion or incorrect bite
+- Malocclusion or an incorrect bite.

-- Clenching, or grinding of the teeth causing excessive tooth wear
+- Clenching or grinding of the teeth causing excessive tooth wear.

-- Difficulty chewing, eating, opening and closing the mouth, or talking
+- Difficulty chewing, eating, opening and closing the mouth, or talking.

-- Incorrect jaw position and unproportioned facial appearance
+- Incorrect jaw position and unproportioned facial appearance.

 Detection and Treatment of Diseases

-Over 34, 000 Americans will be diagnosed with oral cancer resulting in 8,000 deaths, in this year alone.
-Your dentist is highly skilled when it comes to detecting oral cancer , as the signs of this devastating disease typically go unnoticed and are not easily detected.
-If your dentist discovers something suspicious in an area of the mouth, face, neck or jaw that may have an underlying problem, a biopsy may be preformed to further diagnose a possible condition.
-A biopsy is usually a surgical procedure that is used to remove a piece of tissue in an area of the body that is suspected as being diseased.
+Over 34 000 Americans are diagnosed with oral cancer resulting in 8,000 deaths this year alone.
+Dr. Bao is highly skilled when it comes to detecting oral cancer.
+Without regular dental exams, the signs of this devastating disease typically go unnoticed.
+A biopsy may be needed if your dentist discovers something suspicious in your mouth.
+The biopsy will help correctly diagnose a possible condition.
+Biopsies are procedures used to remove a piece of tissue suspected of being diseased.
 You may be referred to an oral surgeon for the biopsy.